lagdo/jaxon-adminer/README.md

 - [Bootstrap 3](https://getbootstrap.com/) (`bootstrap3`)
 - [Bootstrap 4](https://getbootstrap.com/) (`bootstrap4`)

-Mre UI frameworks will be added in future releases.
+More UI frameworks will be added in future releases.

 Contribute
 ----------